moeni12/Group3/use_cases/USE_CASE-1.md

 ### Goal in Context

-As a report all the countries in the world organised by largest population to smallest
+As a reporter, we need to report all the countries in the world organised by largest population to smallest

 ### Scope